 Massachusetts Turnpike Authority (the Big Dig) — special disclosure counsel after initiation of SEC enforcement investigation

-City in Southwestern US — ongoing SEC enforcement investigation
+City in Southwestern US — successful defense in an SEC enforcement investigation

 Rating agency — successful representation in SEC enforcement investigation

 Rating agency — regulatory counsel in corporate restructuring

 State and local government issuers — counsel in SEC MCDC Initiative

 Three investment banks — counsel in SEC MCDC Initiative

 Investment bank — defense in combined DOJ SEC investigation